STEEL'S CONTRIBUTION TO A LOW CARBON FUTURE

 Keeping total global CO2 emissions at the current level or better depends on the development and introduction of radical new steelmaking technologies with a lower carbon footprint, including reuse of CO2.
 This approach may prove successful and will help to lower the emissions for the steel industry; for example:

 Over the past 20 years, worldsteel has established and made available the largest and most authoritative database of life cycle inventory data for the production of a wide range of steel products based on actual data received from its members worldwide.
-This database is being updated in 2015 (2014 steel production) for more than 16 steel products and will be available as global and regional average data.
+This database was updated in 2017 for more than 16 steel products and will be available as global and regional average data.
 This LCI database is being used extensively by steel customers, academia and other stakeholders in taking a life cycle approach.